Into Film Clubs

 Find out everything you need to know about starting an Into Film Club.

-Windrush Day (22 June) is here, celebrating 74 years since the arrival of HMT Empire Windrush - the ship that gave its name to a generation of Caribbean immigrants.
+Windrush Day takes place on 22 June, and this year is marking 75 years since the arrival of HMT Empire Windrush - the ship that gave its name to a generation of Caribbean immigrants in the UK.

-The Windrush generation are an essential part of British history who should be explored and celebrated within all classrooms.
-As with previous years, we wanted to mark the occasion by highlighting resources and events from some of our favourite organisations, so check that all out below.
+The Windrush generation are an essential part of British history, one whose contribution and history should be explored and celebrated within all classrooms.
+To mark this special occasion, we're highlighting some resources and events from some of our favourite organisations.

-Meanwhile, TES houses a vast range of resources for Key Stage 3 (or equivalent) and the National Archives has created a Voices of the Windrush Generation collection, which features first hand accounts from men, women and children.
+Meanwhile, TES houses a vast range of Windrush resources, while the National Archives houses a Voices of the Windrush Generation collection, which features first-hand accounts from men, women and children.

-In terms of local activities, 35 projects across England have been awarded funding from Windrush Day Grant Scheme 2022 and if you're in London, you can now visit a new statue in Waterloo Station, paying tribute to the thousands of people who arrived in the UK from Caribbean countries between 1948 and 1971.
+If you're in London, you can visit a new permanent statue in Waterloo Station, paying tribute to the thousands of people who arrived in the UK from Caribbean countries between 1948 and 1971.

 The brilliant 'Black Barbie' looks at issues of race through the lens of body image and colourism.
 Explore our new PSHE resource and interview with Comfort.